ahmedmagdyy/uptime-monitoring-api/README.md

 # Uptime Monitoring Api
-## _Monitor the availability of wesites based on specified interval._
+## _Monitor the availability of websites based on specified interval._

 Api built with nodejs, mongodb, bullMQ and redis.